Excellence in Emergency Nursing

 To learn more about individual courses, and regional schedules, select from the categories below.

-Welcome to this program designed to assist you in preparing to write the Canadian Emergency Nursing Certification exam (ENC(C)).
-The program consists of 18 modules, which follow the Canadian Nurses Association (CNA) emergency nursing exam blueprint.
+NENA is proud to offer a module-based learning program designed to assist you in preparing to write the Canadian Emergency Nursing Certification exam (ENC(C)).
+This program is free for all NENA members, and follows the Canadian Nurses Association (CNA) emergency nursing exam blueprint.
+You can access the modules by logging into your NENA account.

 CNA – Infographic | CNA – Infographie >